Superman (2025 film): Cast

 The CEO of LuthorCorp and the arch-nemesis of Superman, who hates Superman for having the power to do everything but not aligning with Luthor's own beliefs.
 Hoult described Luthor as obsessive, determined, and relentless, and wanted the character to feel like a credible threat to Superman.
-He has his end goal in sight and is motivated by many emotions, including a need to be recognized for his scientific genius.
+He has his end goal in sight and is motivated by a range of emotions, including a desire to be recognized for his scientific genius.
 Hoult was inspired by Michael Rosenbaum's Lex Luthor in Smallville and by billionaire Steve Jobs for Luthor's uniform, choosing to work out for the role based on the depiction of Luthor in All-Star Superman.
 Hoult's head was shaved by his son Joaquin in preparation for the role.
 Gunn took inspiration for the character from Brian Azzarello's limited comic book series Lex Luthor: Man of Steel (2005) as well as Jerry Siegel's "reckless scientific genius" version of Luthor in comic books from the 1950s and 1960s.